Fazendaaa/raccoon/README.md

 Job application.

 ### Dev
-Communication with a REST API that only accepts __GET__ method and it's response is a JSON, unicode, format; this response is an array of logs.
+A Command Line Interface (CLI) application to show info about some projects.
+This info is processed through data consumed from an Representational State Transfer Application Programming Interface (REST API) that only accepts __GET__ method and it's response is a JSON, unicode, format; this response is an array of logs.
 This application needs to perform sorting and analysis of those logs, presenting the following:
 * Last five tracebacks of all projects;
 * Mean and the standard deviation from the requests;
 * Error and critical counter, grouped by hour and project.